Learn more about the 1:1 device rollout going on in Richardson ISD

 All PreK-6 students will be provided an iPad with charger and case.
 HP touch-screen capable Chromebooks are being issued to junior high and high school students (7th-12th grade).
 In addition, students at the high school level will also receive a charger and a protective case.

-In addition to being issued an iPad or Chromebook for individual use, students will continue to have access to instructional labs with a variety of Windows and Mac-based devices for content-specific courses.
+In addition to being issued an iPad or Chromebook for individual use, students will continue to have access to instructional labs with a variety of Windows and Mac-based devices for content-specific courses and instruction.

 Will my student be taking a device home or will it remain on campus?